 - Disability models and language

-If your organisation could use some help with its remote workplace culture or digital communications plans, feel free to get in touch.
+If your organisation could use some onsite or online training or workshop facilitation, feel free to get in touch.